Hikaru Utada: 1998–2003: Japanese debut, First Love, Distance, and Deep River

-In 2001, Utada recorded the song "Blow My Whistle" for the action-comedy film Rush Hour 2.
-It was a collaboration with American rapper Foxy Brown, and was written by Utada alongside Pharrell Williams and Chad Hugo.
-The song is included on Def Jam's Rush Hour 2 soundtrack, which peaked the 11th spot on both the Billboard 200 and number 1 on the Top Soundtracks.
-While most of her work has been self-produced, Blow My Whistle was produced by the Neptunes.
+A manga biography titled Utada Hikaru: The Pure Soul, illustrated by Ari Obana, was published by Sōmasha on July 1, 2001.
+"Final Distance", a track written for and dedicated to Rena Yamashita, was released on July 25.
+It peaked at number two on the Oricon charts.
+On July 31, "Blow My Whistle" was released as a part of the soundtrack for Rush Hour 2.
+The song was a collaboration with American rapper Foxy Brown, and was written by Utada alongside producers Pharrell Williams and Chad Hugo.
+It peaked at number 11 on the Billboard 200 and number 1 on the Top Soundtracks.

-Utada attended Columbia University in New York City starting in 2001.
-She attended for less than a year.

-Leading up to the third album, Deep River, Utada released "Traveling", "Hikari", and "Sakura Drops/Letters"; all the songs reached the top of the charts.
-Before the release of the album, she underwent surgery after being diagnosed with a benign ovarian tumor.
-After recovering, she released Deep River and immediately went on promotional tours.

-Deep River sold 2.35 million copies in its first week.
+Leading up to their third album, Deep River, Utada released "Traveling", "Hikari", and "Sakura Drops/Letters" between November 2001 and May 2002.
+Deep River, released in June 2002, sold 2.35 million copies in its first week.
 Oricon reported that sales eventually surpassed 3.6 million, making Utada the only singer or group in Japanese music history to have three consecutive albums surpass the three-million mark, by RIAJ standards.
-It was her third consecutive album to reach number 1 on Oricon's Yearly Albums chart and became the eighth best selling album of all time in Japan.

-In 2003, Utada's promotional and personal life schedules became more active due to her marriage and an agreement with Island Records in the United States to release a "proper" full-English debut album.
-"Colors" was her only single release for 2003.
+It was their third consecutive album to reach number 1 on Oricon's Yearly Albums chart and became the eighth best selling album of all time in Japan.
+In 2003, Utada's promotional schedule became more active due to an agreement with Island Records to release a debut album in the United States.
+"Colors" was their only single release for 2003.

 2004–2005: Foray into international market, and Exodus

 Utada's first singles compilation album Utada Hikaru Single Collection Vol. 1 was released on March 31, 2004.
-It became the best-selling album of 2004 in Japan, making her the only solo or group artist to reach number 1 four times on the yearly charts.
+It became the best-selling album of 2004 in Japan, making them the only solo or group artist to reach number one four times on the yearly charts.
 It was the first compilation album to reach number 1 in six years on the yearly charts, and the first compilation album to reach number 1 in twenty-six years by a female artist.
 Despite its success, the album received little promotion and no new material; moreover, it charted longer on the Oricon Albums chart than any other Utada release to date (over two years).
 The album sold 2.58 million units in Japan, making it the 34th best-selling album ever in the country.
-A month later, on April 21, she released a lone Japanese single for 2004, "Dareka no Negai ga Kanau Koro", which topped the singles chart for two consecutive weeks and sold 365,000 units by the year's end.
-It was also the main theme song for Casshern, directed by her husband at the time, Kazuaki Kiriya.
+A month later, on April 21, they released a lone Japanese single for 2004, "Dareka no Negai ga Kanau Koro", which topped the singles chart for two consecutive weeks and sold 365,000 units by the year's end.
+It was also the main theme song for Casshern, directed by their husband at the time, Kazuaki Kiriya.